 Illegal Vaping Products

-It has been identified that non-compliant disposable electronic cigarettes have entered the market and are available for sale throughout the UK.
+It has been identified that non-compliant disposable electronic cigarettes are available for sale throughout the UK.
 These devices are commonly referred to as 'disposable vapes, 'nicotine puffs', or by reference to brand names such as 'Geek Bar Pro'.
 They may however be marketed under a variety of different brand names.